HOW TO OBTAIN A CERTIFIED COPY OF A DEATH CERTIFICATE AND WHO CAN OBTAIN A DEATH CERTIFICATE

 Who Can Obtain Certified Copies of Death Certificates

-Pursuant to Executive Order No. 18 signed by Governor James E. McGreevey on April 24, 2002, a State or local Registrar may issue a certified copy of a vital record only to persons who establish themselves as the subject of the vital record, the subject’s parent, legal guardian or legal representative, spouse, child, grandchild or sibling, if of legal age, to State or Federal agency for official purposes, pursuant to court order or under other emergent circumstances as determined by the Commissioner.
+Pursuant to Executive Order No. 18 signed by Governor James E. McGreevey on April 24, 2002, a State or local Registrar may issue a certified copy of a vital record only to persons who establish themselves as the subject of the vital record, the subject’s parent, legal guardian or legal representative, spouse/civil union partner, child, grandchild or sibling, if of legal age, a State or Federal agency for official purposes, pursuant to court order or under other emergent circumstances as determined by the Commissioner.
 To review the entire executive Order go to www.state.nj.us/infobank/circular/eom18.shtml

 NJ OFFICE OF VITAL STATISTICS AND REGISTRY: